Shoulder Dystocia - Portland Birth Injury Attorney

 an emergency C-section on the mother.

-The most important thing when shoulder dystocia occurs during delivery
+The most important thing to do when it occurs during delivery is to resolve

-is to resolve the situation as quickly as possible.
-Failure to prevent
+the situation as quickly as possible.
+Failure to prevent damage can cause

-damage can cause damage to the nerves that can range from mild to severe.
+damage to the nerves that can range from mild to severe.
+In some instances,

-In some instances, the injury can get better over time, but it can also
+the injury can get better over time, but it can also be permanent and

 Contact a Portland Lawyer to Discuss Your Options